 - Configuration of the LMS is a complex and time-consuming process

-- Doesn’t provide an option to bulk delete all attendees
+- It doesn’t provide an option to bulk delete all attendees

-- Lacks robust API functionality, although it does include some level of API capability
+- It lacks robust API functionality, although it includes some level of API capability

 |Data Migration Cost/Change Management/Upfront Switching Cost|